populse/mia_processes/docs/source/documentation/bricks/preprocess/dipy/ComputeDKI.rst

 - *dwi_bval* (a string representing an existing file) Bval file (valid extensions: [.bval]).
-    If no file is supplied, the file with the same name as "in_dwi" but wil ".bval" extension will be automatically used.
+    If no file is supplied, the file with the same name as "in_dwi" but with ".bval" extension will automatically be used.

     ::